 Conclusion

-The Somme , with its abandoned castles, hospitals, train stations, spinning mills and churches, is a destination of choice for urbex enthusiasts.
-Each site tells a unique story, offering a fascinating dive into the past.
-By respecting the safety rules and the properties, you can live unforgettable adventures and discover the hidden treasures of this region.
+The Somme , with its abandoned castles, hospitals, train stations, mills, and churches, is a prime destination for urban explorers.
+Each site tells a unique story, offering a fascinating glimpse into the past.
+By respecting safety rules and property rights, you can experience unforgettable adventures and discover the hidden treasures of this region.
 Happy exploring!